SV Waldhof Mannheim: Current squad

+Out on loan

 Reserve team

 The SV Waldhof II, historically also referred to as SV Waldhof Amateure, rose to the tier-IV league Verbandsliga Nordbaden in 1986 and remained there until gaining promotion to the Oberliga Baden-Württemberg in 2001.
 After two seasons in the Oberliga with good results, the team had to be withdrawn due to the forced relegation of the first team.
 In the 2007–08 season, the team narrowly missed out on Verbandsliga promotion when it finished second on equal points to the SV Sandhausen II.